melismae/prediction2016/README.md

 # PREDICTION2016

-#### To run in dev mode, use separate terminal windows
+#### To run in dev mode
 ```
-$ npm run dev-server
-$ npm run server
+$ npm run dev
 ```

-The first command runs the Webpack Dev Server on port 8080.
+This runs the node server on port 3000, watched by nodemon, followed by the Webpack Dev Server on port 8080.

-The second command runs nodemon on port 3000.

-This way, you can take full advantage of a hot reloading dev server *and* a reloading node server.
+Each of those process is available as its own command, respectively: `$ npm run dev-server` and `$ npm run server`
 #### Production build
 ```
 $ npm run build